-Friday, Nov.
-11 is Veterans Day.
-As we prepare to honor all living veterans, make sure you understand the difference between two very different, yet often confused, holidays: Memorial Day and Veterans Day.
+November 11 is Veterans Day.
+Every year.
+And as we prepare to honor all living veterans, make sure you understand the difference between two very different, yet often confused, holidays: Memorial Day and Veterans Day.

 Memorial Day is the last Monday in May each year.
 Although many Americans thank all veterans on Memorial Day, this is not how the holiday is meant to be observed.
 Originally called Decoration Day, after the Civil War, Memorial Day is meant to honor and remember those who have given their lives in service to our country, particularly those who died in battle.
 Some people wear poppies to honor our fallen troops, a tradition that was taken from the poem In Flanders Fields.